silvio3105/ILPS22QS/README.md

 # SHT40 I2C Driver

-This is frameworkless I2C driver for ILPS22QS absolute pressure & temperature sensor.
+This is frameworkless I2C/3-wire SPI driver for ILPS22QS absolute pressure & temperature sensor.
+It is written in C++ using CRTP pattern.
 Driver does not depend on framework (eg., Arduino or nRF5 SDK).
-External handlers for I2C read and write operations have to be provided during object construction.
-It is written in C++.
+External handlers for interface operations have to be provided during object construction.

 Driver documentation is available at `Documentation/html/index.html` Example applications are available at `Examples` folder.
-All examples are made with nRF5 v17.1.0 framework and tested with `ILPS22QSTR` sensor on custom hardware for TPMS project.
+All examples are made with STM HAL framework and tested with `ILPS22QSTR` sensor(on sTPMS_SEN1 PCB) and BluePill(`STM32F103C8`).

+The driver is developing by TPMS DIY project needs.
+Not every feature is supported and/or tested.

 # License